Evert-R/findme-eat/README.md

     - Build in failsafes to first test for availabilty and in that case produce an empty string or a standard image.

 - While testing with manual searches I discovered it did not allways point to the right region when using a query.
     - Added the geocoding library to convert city/region names into coordinates so a nearby search can be used.
-With this method the radius parameter in the settings panel now also works for this kind of searches
+With this method the radius parameter in the settings panel now also works for these kinds of searches

 - While testing 'on location' in Amsterdam I found out it was impossible to see where you are on the results-map.
-    - Added a blue pin so you can see where you are in the resultsmap.
+    - Added a blue pin so you can see where you are in the results-map.

-- While testing error messages on wider screens I discovered the lay-out of the page broke when wanted to switch back to my resultslist anmd the map.
+- While testing error messages on wider screens I discovered the lay-out of the page broke when I wanted to switch back to my results-list and the map.
-    - Let the error section use the details-sections' position on the bigger screen modes.
+    - Let the error section use the details-sections position on the bigger screen modes.

 ### Tools
 - [w3c Markup Validation](https://validator.w3.org)